pact-foundation/docs.pact.io/docs/pact_broker/advanced_topics/webhooks/index.md

 **What to do if your Pact Broker webhooks can't contact your CI because it is in a private network**

-If your consumer and provider builds are both within the same private network, you can achieve a similar result by having your builds trigger each other directly.
-You'll just end up with a provider build for every consumer build, rather than a provider build for every _pact change_.
+If your consumer and provider builds are both within the same private network, or you share access to each other's repositories, you can achieve a similar result by either embedding the pact verification part of the provider's build into the consumer's pipeline, or having the consumer builds trigger the provider verification build directly.
+To speed up your builds, you can ensure that you only run this verification step when the pact has _changed_ (rather than on every build), by using [`can-i-deploy`](/pact_broker/can_i_deploy) to determine if the step is necessary. eg `pact-broker can-i-deploy --pacticipant <CONSUMER> --version <CONSUMER_VERSION> --pacticipant <PROVIDER> --latest <TAG_NAME_OF_MAIN_LINE_OF_DEVELOPMENT>`.
+Note however that duplicate results in the Pact Broker are expected and not an issue - this is simply a speed optimisation.

 ### Consumer CI